AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/multisite-targeted-content.md

 To restore inheritance of targeted content in an activity:

-1. Navigate to the page where you want to restore inheritance and tap or click **Targeting** in the mode drop-down menu.
+1. Navigate to the page where you want to restore inheritance and select **Targeting** in the mode drop-down menu.
-1. Tap or click **Start Targeting**.
+1. Select **Start Targeting**.
 1. Select **Resume Live Copy** from the drop-down menu in the toolbar.

    ![Resuming live copy](/help/sites-cloud/authoring/assets/multisite-resume.png)

-1. Tap or click **Resume** to confirm that you want to resume live copy inheritance.
+1. Select **Resume** to confirm that you want to resume live copy inheritance.
 Any modifications made to the current activity are lost if you resume inheritance.

 ## Deleting areas {#deleting-areas}